linuxfoundation/lfx-architecture-decisions/decisions/0002-structured-json-logging.md

-Application SHOULD log **warnings** for invalid user request payloads, temporary or recoverable network or service disruptions, or unsupported or unparseable data from a service provider or database—where the data is not governed by this service and the parsing is not directly correlated to a documented endpoint contract.
+Application SHOULD log **warnings** for invalid user request payloads, temporary or recoverable network or service disruptions, or unsupported or unparsable data from a service provider or database—where the data is not governed by this service and the parsing is not directly correlated to a documented endpoint contract.